-COMPACT TRACTOR (less the power line) ONE YEAR OR 1500 HOURS (whichever is first) POWER LINE: NON-COMMERCIAL COMMERCIAL BATTERY ONE YEAR PRORATED WITH 100% REPLACEMENT DURING THE FIRST 3 MONTHS CUB CADET ATTACHMENTS ONE YEAR
+COMPACT TRACTOR (less the power line) ONE YEAR OR 1500 HOURS (whichever is first)

+POWER LINE: NON-COMMERCIAL TWO YEARS OR 1500 HOURS (whichever is first) COMMERCIAL .
+ONE YEAR OR 1500 HOURS (whichever is first) BATTERY .
+ONE YEAR PRORATED WITH 100% REPLACEMENT DURING THE FIRST 3 MONTHS CUB CADET ATTACHMENTS .
+ONE YEAR